jpm-hub/jpm/README.md

 # With watch mode (hot reloading)
 jpm run -hot

-# Omitting the watch args and applying your application args
+# Omitting the -hot args and applying your application args
 jpm run -hot _ _ appArg1 appArg2

 # With custom arguments on each file .java or .html change